abhi3700/My_Learning-Rust/README.md

   - show all installed target using `$ rustup target list --installed`
   - Install rust target using `$ rustup target add <component-name>`.
 E.g. `$ rustup target add wasm32-unknown-unknown`
     > Here, `unknown` means that it is for any OS.
+- After `cargo` installation,
+  - add package locally into the repo via `$ cargo add <package-name>`.
+E.g. `$ cargo add dotenv`.
+  - list globally installed packages via `$ cargo install --list`.
-- After `cargo` installation, install `cargo-edit` for helping with edit, add, remove, upgrade, downgrade, and list dependencies in `Cargo.toml`
+  - install `cargo-edit` for helping with edit, add, remove, upgrade, downgrade, and list dependencies in `Cargo.toml`
+  - install `cargo-watch` for watching for changes in the project and automatically recompile it via `$ cargo watch -x run`
 - build using `nightly` toolchain for a project via `$ cargo +nightly build`
 - build a releasable (optimized) version of a project via `$ cargo build --release`